yoctoproject/poky/documentation/ref-manual/system-requirements.rst

 Downloading a Pre-Built ``buildtools`` Tarball
 ----------------------------------------------

-Downloading and running a pre-built buildtools installer is the easiest of the two methods by which you can get these tools:
+If you would prefer not to use the ``install-buildtools`` script, you can instead download and run a pre-built buildtools installer yourself with the following
+steps:

 1. Locate and download the ``*.sh`` at &YOCTO_RELEASE_DL_URL;/buildtools/